esikm/Pillow/docs/handbook/image-file-formats.rst

     library is v0.5.0 or later.
 You can check webp animation support at runtime by calling `features.check("webp_anim")`.

-When calling :py:meth:`~PIL.Image.Image.save`, the following options are available when the `save_all` argument is present and true.
+When calling :py:meth:`~PIL2.Image.Image.save`, the following options are available when the `save_all` argument is present and true.

 **append_images**